 The Newburgh Enlarged City School District is committed to maintaining high standards of excellence for all students in all schools.
 Because we believe that the education of children is a shared cooperative effort, the District is also committed to creating and maintaining high behavior standards by working in partnership with parents, students, families, and the community.
 We believe that school/family/community partnerships ensure that in-school behavior expectations for students are known and emphasized at home, at school, and throughout the community.
 We expect our children to receive a quality education and accept our responsibility to emphasize the educational values incorporated in the Qualities of Good Citizenship (Honesty, Compassion, Respect, Responsibility).
 We believe that high expectations promote achievement and will support high educational demands.
-We believe that students of all ages should be assisted in developing responsible behavior and will teach our children through our examples and the rules we set.
-We believe that students have rights and that with those rights come responsibilities.
+We also believe that students of all ages should be assisted in developing responsible behavior and will teach our children through our examples and the rules we set.